Essential Sant MatWhat does ‘Sant Mat’ mean?

 This period of study and questioning should continue for as long as it takes until the individual’s particular questions are fully answered and he or she has a good grasp of the main teachings.
 In Sant Mat, as in most projects we undertake, the initial preparation stage is crucial.
 This period of questioning and trying out the Sant Mat way of life is, as the masters often say, not time wasted but time gained.
 Only once our intellect is satisfied should we apply for initiation.Initiation: a starting point

 Once a disciple has been accepted by the master, the method of meditation is explained.
 This is initiation.
 The master continually emphasises that initiation is only a starting point.
 Receiving initiation from a true teacher reflects our desire and commitment to follow the inner path.
 The path itself can be travelled by meditation and by no other means.

 Attending satsangs (talks given by disciples who have been assigned the task) to remind oneself of the teachings can be helpful for maintaining motivation to meditate.
 Hearing a true master speak in person is a privilege.
 Maharaj Charan Singh once said:

-There are other activities which can be an encouragement to meditation.
-One is offering seva or voluntary service in various capacities, usually at satsang centres.
-Since centres belonging to the organisation are used only for satsang and not for any kinds of rituals or social gatherings such as anniversaries, weddings or funerals, the seva carried out there is devoted solely to making the teachings available.
-Another support is studying books or articles about the teachings or listening to recordings of the master answering his disciples’ questions.
+There are other helpful activities which can be an encouragement to our practice of meditation.
+One is offering seva or voluntary service in various capacities, often at satsang centres.
+Since centres belonging to the organisation are used only for satsang and not for any kinds of rituals or social gatherings such as the anniversaries, weddings or funerals that go with membership of a religion, the seva carried out there is devoted solely to making the teachings available to each disciple.
+Another support is studying books or articles about the teachings or recordings of the master answering his disciples’ questions.
 Much of this material is now available on the www.rssb.org website, as well as at the bookstalls at satsang venues.